Cargo Theft Spikes During Holiday Season: How to Prepare

 - Chris Ricciardi

 Estimated reading time: 2 minutes

 Cargo is any shipment moved via trucks, planes, rail cars, ships, etc., from point of origin to final destination.
 If merchandise is stolen at any point in between, then it’s considered cargo theft (Federal Bureau of Investigation).
-Cargo theft frequency decreased by approximately 15 percent in 2017, but is still expected to be a prevalent issue during the 2018 holiday season (American Trucker).
+Cargo theft frequency has decreased in recent years, but it is still a prevalent issue during the holiday season.